Nothing inspires like a zoo field trip! Ignite curiosity as you explore geography, science, language, and culture.

 Plan to bring one chaperone for every five to eight students.
 Chaperones should know your educational goals, guide behavior, and remain with students at all times.

-Please park buses at the Foellinger Theater and follow the paved walkway to the zoo.
+After unloading students, please park buses at the Foellinger Theater.
 Allow at least three hours for your zoo visit.

 Special Needs Students